 Typically, there are many stakeholders and logistic service providers (LSP) involved in the transportation (and temporary storage) of Goods from Seller to Buyer.
 Carriers in e.g. road, rail, air, maritime and inland waterways may be used in the logistics and supply networks carrying the goods.
 In many cases, there will be handovers between different stakeholders involved.
 In these handovers, a lot of the information is often lost and the ability to respond to the simple questions is diminished (or even lost).

 Digitalisation is a word that is on everybody’s lips right now, also in logistics and supply networks.
 It is almost like digitalisation must be the solution to all the reasons why the above simple questions go unanswered.
-A blog post written by Richard Tucker in June covered a fair number of digital technologies.
+A blog post written by Richard Tucker in June covered how technology is important during a disruption a fair number of digital technologies.
 There is no doubt that technology may assist in solving some difficult problems for stakeholders in supply networks.
 Equally there should be no doubt that the most effective steps toward improving logistic and supply network effectiveness, efficiency and sustainability always involve collaboration among the stakeholders.

 There is wide support for the idea that standards are essential for logistics and supply networks.
 E.g. in the maritime mode organisations like International Taskforce Port Call Optimization, IPCSA, DCSA and others have been calling for and contributing to the development of standards for their area of logistic networks.
 Similarly, in Air cargo, IATA has been active for quite some time to develop standard related to air cargo globally.
 IRU focus on the road transportation.
 UPU covers postal networks.

 To enable the smooth flow of goods, the collaboration among the stakeholders must be based on global standards commonly used across end-to-end (Seller-to-Buyer) logistics and supply networks.

 Without commonly used standards we will continue to lose information at each of the handovers.